-Right by Notting Hill Gate tube, stuffed with British furniture and artworks, the Laslett was a terrific addition to the area.
-There's a laudable commitment to local products across the hotel's five interconnecting townhouses (you'll find London-based Sipsmith gin, Workshop Coffee and Joe's Tea), as well as a fine lobby bar and a library of arty books.
-The rooms have Big - not mini - bars, classic Penguins for bedtime reading and smellies from Neal's Yard Remedies.
+The gin tip continues at The Laslett, with products by London brand Sipsmith, alongside other local goods by Workshop Coffee and Joe's Tea.
+Situated right by Notting Hill Gate tube, the place is stuffed with British furniture and artwork, as well as a fine lobby bar and a library of artsy fartsy books.
+The rooms have Big (note: not mini) bars, classic Penguins for bedtime reading and toiletries from Neal's Yard Remedies.

 Excellently located at the foot of Portobello Road, No.6 is a London-brick townhouse that offers twice-weekly serviced apartments with white-tiled bathrooms and compact but fully equipped kitchenettes.
 The decor is simple but smart, in black and white, with a few concessions to flamboyance – oversized button-punch headboards, for instance.
 Room rates are cheaper if you book for a month and reception is just a key code for the door, but you can otherwise use the apartments like a hotel.

-For bath-related celebrity antics, the Portobello has no equal: Alice Cooper kept his snake in his, while Johnny Depp filled a tub with champagne for Kate Moss – the 24-hour honesty bar in the Sitting Room must have some stories too.
-But don't arrive expecting some kind of rock ’n’ roll squat: the Portobello is a refined townhouse hotel, with individually themed rooms – murals in the smaller, cheaper rooms, fancy-pants details like claw-foot baths if you can pay a bit more.
+For bath-related celebrity antics, the Portobello has no equal: Alice Cooper kept his snake in his, while Johnny Depp filled a tub with champagne for Kate Moss (no doubt the 24-hour honesty bar in the Sitting Room has some stories to tell).
+But don't arrive expecting some kind of rock ’n’ roll squat: the Portobello is a refined townhouse, with individually themed rooms – murals in the smaller, and fancy-pants details like claw-foot baths if you can pay a bit more.

 Snap up exclusive discounts in London

 Time Out's handpicked deals — hurry, they won't be around for long...